AmadeusW/mypage/content/dotnet/_index.md

 weight: 99
 ---

-Collection of notes, tips and tricks about the .net ecosystem which might come in handy some day, but some of them are relics of the past.
+Archive of notes, tips and tricks about the .net ecosystem as it was back in 2015, making most of them relics of the past.